 An emerging nation convulsed by Civil War begins this course.
 Settlement of the west, Turner's "frontier thesis," the World Wars which thrust the United States into global leadership, the '50s calm before the '60s social storm, and the contemporary era conclude this sequential course overview of American History.
-Prerequisite: HS105.
+Prerequisite: HS105 or permission of instructor.